RAA Finance credit reporting policy

 - court proceedings information, which includes information about a judgement against you in proceedings that relate to any credit that has been provided to, or applied for, by you;

 - personal insolvency information;

 - certain publicly available information;

-- certain administrative information relating to credit, such as account and customer numbers.
+- certain administrative information relating to credit, such as account and customer numbers; and,

-- if you make a hardship application, other information about your personal circumstances
+- if you’ve made a hardship application, or other information about your personal circumstances.

 Sensitive information is personal information which includes details about your health.